The revolution in sparkling wine

 Or, as one very perceptive retailer told me: “They really don’t care where it’s coming from, as long as it’s different.
 They aren’t the same old, same old California sparkling wines or the same Champagne.
 They’re not the same wines that have been around now and forever.”

-The story’s highlights and a few other thoughts, after the jump:
+The story’s highlights and a few other thoughts:

 • Bubbly consumption increased by 14 percent from 2007 to 2012, compared to four or five percent (depending on the report) for all wine.
 Much of that growth came from non-Champagne categories, and especially from Spain (up almost five percent in 2012) and Italy.
 The Italian surge has been phenomenal, accounting for two-thirds of the increase in imported sales in 2012.

 • It’s almost impossible to underestimate the improvement in quality over the past several years.
 It started with Cava and moved on to the Italian wines, all of which are cleaner, more consistent, and with fewer off notes.
 They taste better, as simple as that may sound.

 • Bubbly drinkers are more open minded than ever, willing to try something that doesn’t come from Champagne.
 Much of this can be traced to price, since these wines cost as little as one-tenth of Champagne, but it’s also about more adventurous palates.
 That a sparkling wine made with xarel-lo or glera could be worth drinking never occurred to previous generations of sparkling wine drinkers, who were quite snobby about their bubbly.